Ivosaja/Ivosaja/README.md

 - 💻 I am a University Technician in Programming
 - 📚 Currently, I am studying at UTN Fra
-- 📝 I have a strong interest in Backend and Mobile Development
+- 📝 I have a strong interest in Backend and Mobile Development (Flutter/Kotlin)
-- 🌱 Learning JavaScript with NodeJS
+- 🌱 Learning Spring Boot in depth
-- 🌟 Main languages: Python, Java
+- 🌟 Main languages: Java, JavaScript, Python
-- 🚩 Interested in operating systems based on GNU/Linux (Arch, Ubuntu, etc)
+- 🚩 Interested in operating systems based on GNU/Linux (Arch, Ubuntu, Debian, Mint, etc)
 - 🙋‍♂️ Reach out to me at: ivoliobel@gmail.com

 </div>